 Image Courtesy of The Angus Barn

-I purchased myself and my niece the Angus Barn Soy Candles.
-We choose the Carolina Frasier Fur scent, and they were $16.50 each.
-I love this candle, it’s very sentimental to me.
+I purchased the Angus Barn Soy Candles for my niece and me.
+We chose the Carolina Frasier Fur scent, which cost $16.50 each.
+I love this candle; it’s very sentimental to me.
 It reminds me of a fabulous Christmas with family and The Angus Barn.
-And, the scent is fresh and festive.
+And the scent is fresh and festive.

 Lastly, you can make your custom gift basket or buy a pre-packaged one.
-And, the country store accepts all cards and you can place online orders.
+The country store accepts all cards, and you can place online orders.

 The Angus Barn Humidor

 There isn’t anything you can’t find at The Barn.
 The Angus Barn offers an extensive array of premium cigars.
-Premium cigars such as Partagas, Dunhill, Ashton, among many.
+Premium cigars like Partagas, Dunhill, and Ashton, among many others.
 Please ask for your favorite selection, and the staff will try to accommodate your request.

 Smoking isn’t allowed in bars and restaurants in North Carolina.
-Fear not, the Meatlocker, an open lounge, and patio at the outside of The Angus Barn accommodates smoking.
+Fear not; the Meatlocker, an open lounge, and patio outside The Angus Barn accommodate smoking.

-Tobacco enthusiasts and loyal customers rave about The Angus Barns elegant cigar collection.
-One upon a time, this was not a challenge, that is until smoking in restaurants was banned in North Carlina.
-As such, The Barn had to figure out a way to ensure that patrons could enjoy their chosen vice on site.
+Tobacco enthusiasts and loyal customers rave about The Angus Barn’s elegant cigar collection.
+Once upon a time, this was not a challenge, that is until smoking in restaurants was banned in North Carolina.
+As such, The Barn had to figure out how to ensure patrons could enjoy their chosen vice on site.

-Using a pre-existing space on the outside of the restaurant, Van converted an old refrigeration area into an open-air smoking lounge and patio in the summer of 2009.
+Using a pre-existing space outside the restaurant, Van converted an old refrigeration area into an open-air smoking lounge and patio in the summer of 2009.
 Doing so has enabled tobacco enthusiasts to continue to enjoy great food and cigars alike.

 The Angus Barn Wine Cellar

-The Wine Cellar is operated like a separate restaurant, a completely different part of The Angus Barn that functions on its own.
+The Wine Cellar is operated like a separate restaurant, a completely different part of The Angus Barn that functions independently.
 It has a private staff, a fully functioning kitchen, and consists of two dining rooms.
 Both of them have a separate bar with full service.
-The wine cellar rooms are called Alice’s room and Thad room.
+The wine cellar rooms are called Alice’s room and Thad’s room.

 The best part of the Wine Cellar is the wine!
 This collection is one of the best in the United States, it holds approximately 27,500 bottles of wine!

 The wine menu is something to gawk at.
-The wine type is divided based on the region and takes 82 pages to list all of them.
-They also have alcohol-free specialty wines and adventure pages where the wine comes with surprises.
+The wine types are divided based on region, and it takes 82 pages to list all of them.
+They also have alcohol-free specialty wines and adventure pages, where the wine comes with surprises.

 In total, the wine cellar presents you with 1826 types of wine.
 The price range for the wine can be as low as $20 or as much as $8,000.
 From Kenwood to La Tâche, there isn’t a type of wine that you won’t find here.